Forest, farm sector project to benefit residents in Wa West District | Ghana News Agency

 Mr Fuseini Nadi, the Wa West Agricultural Officer in charge of Crops, said the intervention had the potential to revolutionise agricultural activities, especially among women farmers.

-He said the discussion on women’s access and ownership right to land would ensure their right to lands were guaranteed to be confident to invest and develop those lands for long-term agricultural purposes.
+He said the discussion on women’s access and ownership right to land would ensure their right to lands was guaranteed to be confident to invest and develop those lands for long-term agricultural purposes.

 “The project line is a game changer since it will sensitise the women on climate change and educate them on innovative ways of farming and access to land,” he said.